agarwalrounak/Hello-World/profiles/Aamir_Ahmad.md

 ## PROJECTS ##
 1- I made a project on smart parking systems in my first semester of Bachelors in Computer Science.
-2- Currently working on a web application which is a college based Journey planner.
+2- Currently working on a web application alongwith three team members, which is a college based Journey planner.

 ## HOBBIES ##